-The 8 hectares of manicured gardens are beautiful and the old manor house has a hint of regal air to it.
+The 20 acres of manicured gardens are beautiful and the old manor house has a hint of regal air to it.
 But Château Le Thil does not drip with the Bordeaux-styled pomp and circumstance that comes from many moneyed estates in the Médoc.
 Instead, the cellar facility is just a simple building that could have been plucked out of the Rhône countryside, and the history here is much shorter.

 Sips & Tips | Wine & Healthy Living

 Video Theater | Collecting & Auctions